 Useful SQL Server backup practices

-Don’t think that you are done with backups once you’ve performed a successful backup once.
-Even more important than that would be the ability to replicate all of that again without your manual commands for every backup.
+Don’t think that you are done with backups after you’ve performed a successful backup once.
+Therefore, the ability to replicate all these tasks again without having to use manual commands for every backup is very important.
 That’s where scheduling comes in.
-It is used to both lessen your workload by not making you perform every backup by yourself and to also ensure that your data is safe in case of a disaster.
+It is used to both lessen your workload by not making you perform every backup by yourself - and to also ensure that your data is safe in case of a disaster scenario.

-When setting up your scheduled SQL Server backups, it’s time for you to choose the time between backups.
-Keep in mind that you’ll have to choose between doing backups frequently and paying the increased costs of additional storage space but losing less data in case of a disaster, and doing backups less often, paying less for storage but losing more data in case something happens.
+When setting up your scheduled SQL Server backups, you should choose the desired time between backups.
+Keep in mind that you’ll have to choose between doing backups frequently and paying the increased cost of additional storage space but losing less data in case of a disaster, or doing backups less often, paying less for storage but losing more data in case something bad happens.

 Don’t forget about how your business works with data, as well.
-For example, if you’re an IT company would want their data backed up as often as possible, but that’s not a requirement for other companies that don’t have huge amounts of data changing all the time.
+For example, an IT company would likely want their data backed up as often as possible, but that is perhaps not a requirement for other companies that don’t have huge amounts of data changing all the time.

-SQL backups also should be verified from time to time since a backup is useless for you if you can’t get any data out of it.
-There are a lot of different business requirements that your backups have to meet, and the more often you check them - the less the chance of one of them corrupting when you need it the least.
+SQL backups also should be verified from time to time since a backup is useless for you if you can’t recover your data from it.
+There are a lot of different business requirements that your backups have to meet, and the more often you check the data, the less chance of some of it being corrupted when you need it the most.

 A lot of variables are included in backup testing, like data loss windows, data loss threshold, environment, recovery timeframe and more.

-The reason for keeping at least one backup copy away from your main working site is because something that can do damage to your main databases and servers might also do the same for your backup drives and backups in general, like a natural disaster or such.
+The reason for keeping at least one backup copy somewhere other than your main working site is because an event that can do damage to your main databases and servers might also damage your backup drives and backups in general.
 That’s why it is highly advised to use a remote facility to store at least one of your backups, be it via cloud or by any other means, such as tape taken away for off-site storage.

-It’s important to mention that without correct commands SQL database backups would be saved in the default storage, which might be exactly what you don’t want to do.
-There’s also the fact that changing your backup location would not move any of the previous backups there - the system would only be saving new backups in that particular place.
+It’s important to mention that without specific commands SQL database backups would be saved in the default storage, which might be exactly what you don’t want to do.
+There’s also the fact that changing your backup location would not in itself move any of the previous backups there - the system would only be saving new backups in that particular place.

-Bacula is especially adept at backup up databases - Bacula’s architecture means that any SQL database engine can be used, so SQL databases can be backed up with reliability and speed.
-As a result, when it comes to speed, efficiency and simplicity, Bacula is as powerful - or more powerful than any other backup and recovery solution for SQL.
+Bacula is especially adept at backing up databases - Its architecture means that any SQL database engine can be used, so SQL databases can be backed up with reliability and speed.
+As a result, when it comes to speed, efficiency and simplicity, Bacula is as powerful - or more powerful - than any other backup and recovery solution for SQL.

 Enterprise IT is constantly evolving, bringing new trends and new ways of approaching the delivery of critical services and data.
 From virtualization to cloud, from containers to converged infrastructure, one thing has remained constant.
 Database servers remain a key component of most organizations, and often contain the most critical information for the continuity of operations.
-In the end, no matter how virtualized and highly available the infrastructure, being able to backup database and recover critical database items to a point in time remains a necessary part of a fully realized disaster recovery, business continuity, and security strategy.
+In the end, no matter how virtualized and highly available the infrastructure, being able to backup databases and recover critical database items to a point in time remains a necessary part of an effective disaster recovery, business continuity, and security strategy.

 SQL Database Backup Configuration with Bacula